MPKonst/torchcondirf/README.md

 ## Authors and acknowledgment

 The repository is a fork of https://gitlab.com/eigentech1/torchcondirf.
-It was developed by Momchil Konstantinov and Gregorio Benincasa at Eigen Technologies.
+It was originally developed by Momchil Konstantinov and Gregorio Benincasa at Eigen Technologies, circa 2020.
 A lot of initial inspiration was taken from the CRF implementations by AI2 (https://github.com/allenai/allennlp/).

 ## License
 MIT